All Products

 Solution 2: Generate videos using Model Gallery

 1. Log on to the PAI console and select a region.
-In the left-side navigation pane, click Workspaces, then select and enter a workspace.
+In the left-side navigation pane, click Workspaces, then select a workspace.

 2. In the left-side navigation pane, click Quick Start > Model Gallery.
 Search for EasyAnimate high-definition long video generation model, click Deploy, keep default configurations, and confirm.
-When the service status changes to Running, deployment is complete.
+Deployment is complete when the service status changes to Running.

 image